 Situated in the town of Samut Songkhram, just 80 kilometers southwest of Bangkok, this market is like no other, as it operates directly on an active railway track.

-A marvel to witness, the market stalls are set up along the railway lines, and as the train approaches, vendors deftly retract their awnings and goods, making way for the passing train with practiced precision.
+The market stalls are set up along the railway lines, and as the train approaches, vendors deftly retract their awnings and goods, making way for the passing train with practiced precision.

 On your day tour, you’ll take the train into the market, stop there to shop, eat, and then watch the train depart before moving on to your next stop – the most famous and largest floating market in Thailand.